Are you wondering whether customers are happy with your product? Looking for information on how to set up and run an NPS survey to find out?

 What is NPS?

-Let’s start with the two core concepts of NPS:
+Let’s start by explaining the two core concepts of NPS:

 - The net promoter score, and

 - The NPS survey.

 In simplest terms, the net promoter score (NPS – a registered trademark of Bain company) is a percentage-based metric that measures the overall customer perception of a brand or product.
 NPS helps brands determine how many of their existing customers are likely to recommend their products to their peers, be it family, friends, or colleagues from work.

 The data net promoter score delivers; we often refer to it as an NPS score, reveals the percentage breakdown of your audience into three categories – promoters, detractors, and passives.

 - Promoters are people who are on fire about your brand, product, or service.
 These people score 9-10 on the NPS scale, confirming that they’d be extremely likely to recommend you to others.
 Think of them as your product enthusiasts, who, most likely, would never abandon you.